Compare

 Use Octave Reliance if you operate in a heavily regulated industry (pharmaceuticals, medical devices, aerospace, electronics, heavy industry, or food and beverage) and need a full-stack enterprise quality management system with 40+ applications for CAPA, audit, document control, supplier quality, and training.
 Use Flexireo if you are an apparel or footwear brand whose specific operational pain is post-distribution rework coordination and ESPR Article 24 documentation, and you want a one-week deployment rather than a multi-quarter implementation.

-Octave Reliance is the rebranded ETQ Reliance platform, which became part of Hexagon's Octave spin-off in early 2025.
-Per ETQ's 10 February 2025 PR Newswire announcement of the spin-off, the platform serves "more than 600 customers globally, spanning pharmaceuticals, electronics, heavy industry, food and beverage, and medical devices."
+Octave's Reliance product pages describe more than 600 customers globally, spanning pharmaceuticals, electronics, heavy industry, food and beverage, and medical devices.
 The product comprises 40+ applications covering CAPA, audit, document control, supplier quality, training, complaint handling, change control, and risk management.

 Octave Reliance is mature, broad, and engineered for regulated manufacturing environments where the quality function must satisfy auditors from regulators such as the FDA, EMA, EASA, or equivalent.
 Its centre of gravity is the multi-application quality programme: a brand running CAPA, audit, document control, and supplier quality on a single platform with a consistent data model.